unyt-org/uix/docs/manual/07 Rendering Methods.md

 This means that most components and JSX element definitions can either be created on the frontend (commmonly known as 'client-side rendering') or on the backend (commonly known as 'server-side rendering').

-This chapter will explain the different rendering modes for server-side rendering that can mostly be used interchangably to provide UI from the *backend*.
+This chapter will explain the different rendering methods for server-side rendering that can mostly be used interchangably to provide UI from the *backend*.

 > [!NOTE]